 Proven reserves can be remarkably elastic over time.
 Geologist M.A.
-Adelman noted in his book The Genie out of the Bottle that a special WWII mission to Persian Gulf estimated Saudi Arabia’s oil reserves at 16 billion proved and 5 billion probable.
+Adelman noted n his book The Genie out of the Bottle that a special WWII mission to Persian Gulf estimated Saudi Arabia’s oil reserves at 16 billion proved and 5 billion probable.
 This was 1944.
 Thirty years later, those same fields were estimated at 42 and 74 billion.
 In 1984, geologists estimated another 199 billion barrels of probable reserves in the Gulf region.
 Today the proven reserve figure is about 265 billion according to OPEC and BP.

 For the entire Middle East, the proven reserve figures are around 650 billion barrels, or about two-thirds of a world total of around one trillion.
 But petroleum geologists have long known this is far too “conservative” an estimate, and too heavily slanted to the Middle East.

 So by using the economic definition of an oil reserve, as opposed to the scientific definition, the oil industry in effect pulled a slight of hand and reset the premise of the world geo-strategic energy debate.
 No doubt it was misleading, and intentionally so.
-Usually, even the word proven was dropped from most news articles and government agency reports about world oil reserves.
+All too often, even the word proven was dropped from most news articles and government agency reports about world oil reserves.
 So people naturally thought that the Middle East had two thirds of ALL the world’s oil, and nobody in government or the oil industry took it upon themselves to challenge that notion.

 The usual explanation, repeated in this Wikipedia article, is that “the total amount of unconventional oil resources in the world considerably exceeds the amount of conventional oil reserves, but are much more difficult and expensive to develop.”

+So now we have the information equivalent of the BP gulf of Mexico blowout.
 We now know the vast extent of the Marcellus Shale gas reserves and the Canadian oil sands and the Arctic reserves.
 We now know that there were trillions and trillions of barrels of oil in the geosynclinal trough from the Orinoco River to the Falkland Islands.

 Imagine if we had known that in the 1980s and 90s.
 The sad thing is, we did.
 Or at least, the scientists did.